 Bryan Fine Arts Building houses the School of of Music and Art, Craft and Design and the James A. Wattenbarger Auditorium.

 Clement Hall houses the Office of the Dean of the College of Engineering, the Basic Engineering Program, and the D.W.
 Mattson Computer Center.

 Mattie Sue Cooper Residence Hall houses the Office of Residential Life as well as students assigned to the building.

-Daniel and Matthews Halls house the Academic Development Program, Department of Sociology and Political Science, the Child Development Laboratory, the Special Education Program, Counseling and Psychology, and a number of model demonstration programs in education.
+Matthews-Daniel Hall houses the Department of Sociology and Political Science, Tennessee Alcohol Safety Education program, some faculty offices of the Department of Curriculum Instruction, some faculty offices of the Department of Counseling and Psychology and a number of model demonstration programs in education.

 Joe L. Evins Appalachian Center for Craft located on Center Hill Lake near Smithville houses 87,000 sq. ft. of facilities including the Office of the Director of the Craft Center, classrooms, studios, a library, conference rooms, exhibition and sales galleries, a café, and residential quarters for 64 students.